-Mr Wolf is entitled to an annual director fee of \$36,000 (inclusive of applicable superannuation).
+Messrs van Heemst and Wolf are entitled to an annual director fee of \$36,000 (inclusive of applicable superannuation).

 Non-Executive directors may charge consulting fees at commercial rates.
 Consulting fees paid to directors are separate from any responsibility they may have to the Company or the role they perform as a result of their appointment as a Director of the Company.